RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ![Move backward](/docs/blocklyScreenshots/setVBackBlock.PNG)

-This block is used to move backward the robo, is equivalent to code *myRobot.setV(-linSpeed)*.
+This block is used to move backward the robot, is equivalent to code *myRobot.setV(-linSpeed)*.
 Input value must be positive.